SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations: Discussion

 \section{Discussion}

-We now discuss our results, focusing on prospects for SIDM constraints across the entire host halo mass range we simulate (Section~\ref{sec:constraints}) and areas for future simulation work that build on SIDM Concerto (Section~\ref{sec:future}).
+We now discuss our results, focusing on prospects for SIDM constraints across the entire host halo-mass range we simulate (Section~\ref{sec:constraints}) and areas for future simulation work that build on SIDM Concerto (Section~\ref{sec:future}).